 But it did not work as expected in Bali.

 As the local story goes, when the Sultanate’s emissary presented himself to Waturenggong and asked the king to become Muslim, thus, ipso facto, a vassal of Demak, the king did not refuse right away.
 It would have been insulting.
 But he put forward a condition.
 The emissary should be able to cut the nail of the kind’s thumb.
 Only then would the king, and Bali, become Muslim.

 A priori it was not a difficult task.
 Muslim traders of the day had a monopoly of sorts on the import of blades into the archipelago.
 So the emissary took his own best blade and respectfully approached the thumb of the laughing king.
 He would do the job without problem.
 Or so he thought.

 Except it did not work as he expected.
 His blade could shave his own chin every day, but it was impossible to cut the king’s nail. .
 The blade just did not bite.
 And the king was laughing more and more.
 There was some magic at work, he was too sakti for him.

 Finally, exhausted, the emissary gave up.
 He was at his wits end, and also in quite a predicament.
 He had failed in his tasks to cut Waturenggong’s nail.
 How would he be welcomed back in Demak?
 All the other emissaries sent to the East – Lombok, Ternate, Tidore – came back talking of enthusiastic acceptance of Islam.
 But his own mission had been a failure.
 He could not go back to Demak.
 He would lose face, and perhaps his life.

-In any case, once accepted by the kings, the Moslems were forever protected.
-They will celebrate Ramadan in their own Islamo-Balinese way.
-Have a happy holy Ramadan.
+In any case, once accepted by the kings, the Muslims were forever protected.
+They will celebrate Ramadan in their own Islamo-Balinese way!